GSA/openacr/docs/CLI.md

 ## Install

-Install the dependencies with the following NPM command.
+Install the dependencies with the following NPM command:

 ```bash
 npm install